A look back at the 2011 AT&T National

 The PGA TOUR rookie and Annapolis resident attended the U.S. Naval Academy and served as an officer in the United States Navy after graduation (2004-09).
 Hurley III was also a lieutenant aboard a U.S. Navy destroyer for part of 2010 in the Persian Gulf, helping protect Iraqi oil platforms.

 The AT&T National will be his fourth event back from a knee injury that caused him to miss four months.
-Marino played collegiately at the University of Virginia, where he was named All-ACC as a senior.
+Marino played collegiately at the University of Virginia, where he was named All-ACC as

 Congressional Country Club (Blue Course) Notes